-In the meantime if families have any questions, please do not hesitate to telephone the school's Admissions Secretary, Mrs. Paterson on 01959 574043 ext 261.
+I look forward to welcoming you into our school and forming strong working partnerships with you.
+In the meantime, if you have any questions, please do not hesitate to telephone the school's Admissions Secretary, Mrs. Paterson on 01959 574043 ext.
+261.